fhcwcsy/anki-autolookup/README.md

 - `bindEvent(event)`

-When the event occured, We will detect the word users click and add it to the `_wordWindow`
+When the event occured, We will detect the word users click and add it to the `_wordWindow`.

     Args:
 		None